-Join Martin Guidry for an in-depth discussion in this video Using third normal form, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using third normal form, part of SQL Server 2012: Designing Database Solutions.

 - In this section, I'd like to talk about…Third Normal Form.…In order for our database to be in Third Normal Form,…we first need to be in Second Normal Form.…And additionally, we need to have no caluclated columns…in the database.…So let's look at an example of a calculated column.…Here in a hypothetical table called,…"OrdersLineItem,"…for each line item we store the price…and the quantity ordered…and what that totals out to.…So, for the first line,…$25.00 per shirt, someone ordered 3 shirts...…